InstaPy/InstaPy/README.md

 1. To have [Python](https://www.python.org/downloads/) 2.7 or 3.6 installed.
 2. Set up path for PY command.
 3. Installed [Selenium](http://selenium-python.readthedocs.io/) and [pyvirtualdriver](https://pypi.python.org/pypi/PyVirtualDisplay).
+4. 64-bit system is a requirement for current versions of chrome browser.

 Make sure to get the right ```chromedriver``` for your system [from here](https://sites.google.com/a/chromium.org/chromedriver/downloads).
 Just put it in ```/assets```.